What is an epiretinal membrane?

 Epiretinal membranes can be treated with a type of surgery known as vitrectomy.
 Vitrectomy is a procedure that treats eye conditions related to the retina, macula and vitreous humour.

 Surgery is usually recommended when you find that the distortion or blurring makes it difficult to see properly and carry out your normal daily activities.
-The surgery removes the transparent jelly substance that fills that back of your eye (call the vitreous humour) and the membrane that has developed.
+The surgery removes the transparent jelly substance that fills the back of your eye (called the vitreous humour) and the epiretinal membrane that has developed.
 It’s a relatively straightforward procedure that usually takes between 30-40 minutes.

-Having this type of surgery usually helps to improve any distorted vision caused by an epiretinal membrane.
-Lots of people also find that sharpness of their vision also improves.
+Having this type of surgery usually helps to improve any distorted vision caused by your epiretinal membrane.
+Lots of people also find that the sharpness of their vision also improves upon the removal of their epiretinal membrane.

 What happens during vitrectomy surgery?